HellStorm666/KPN-IPTV-on-USG-Pro/README.md

+This is copy of Coolhva's readme.
+I wil add/change the points were needed asap.

 # Ubiquiti USG with KPN FTTH, IPTV and IPv6
 This repo contains the files you need to succesfully configure the USG with KPN FTTH with IPTV and IPv6 enabled.